eizent/Individual_Project_CD/README.md

 | Named_Entity | List of types of named entities in each text |
 | NE_Words | List of the named entities found |

+The anthro_reviews_csv.csv file is the original file that I had used to collect my data and was used as a basis of the spaCy csv.
+This file contains title, author, year, text_sample, and text_filename.